Let’s Stress Less Onslow

 How Stress Can Affect Your Health

-Ongoing stress can affect your health by causing or worsening many health problems, including: cardiovascular disease, including heart disease, high blood pressure, abnormal heart rhythms, heart attacks, and stroke.
+Ongoing stress can affect your health by causing or worsening many health problems, including: including heart disease, high blood pressure, abnormal heart rhythms, heart attacks, and stroke.

 Here are some healthy ways to cope with stress from the CDC.gov.